adobe/forms-modernizer/README.md

     - `Toolbar`

 7. Deleted components are logged with relevant information.
 The tool will only delete nodes for which rules are not defined.
+8. Tool only converts structure of the form and its components.
+It does not convert scripts, custom functions, or form themes.
+These need to be rewritten by the user.

 ### How it works under the hood